Welcome

 Wear laser protection goggles when focusing to avoid accidental laser irradiation.
 You can also use your phone camera to zoom in on the image and observe if the focus is accurate.

-- Solution: Firstly, turn off the power and clean the lens with a cotton swab made of anhydrous alcohol; Or switch to manual focusing mode; Ensure that the material is flat and fixed with fixtures; You can also unplug and restart the device.
+Solution: Firstly, turn off the power and clean the lens with a cotton swab made of anhydrous alcohol; Or switch to manual focusing mode; Ensure that the material is flat and fixed with fixtures; You can also unplug and restart the device.
 Regular maintenance of the lens and avoiding operation in dusty environments can prevent this problem.

 5.2 Blurred engraving effect or rough edges: Focus offset, lens contamination, loose materials, or mismatched parameters are the main reasons.

-Solution: Refocus and use waste material to test engraving a "crosshair" to verify clarity; Wipe the lens with lens cleaner to avoid direct contact; Fixed materials to prevent movement; Gradually adjust the power (± 5% each time) or speed (such as adjusting to 1000mm/s) to find the best combination.
+Solution: Refocus and use waste material to test engraving a "crosshair" to verify clarity; Wipe the lens with lens cleaner to avoid direct contact; fix materials to prevent movement; Gradually adjust the power (± 5% each time) or speed (such as adjusting to 1000mm/s) to find the best combination.
 Before engraving, it is necessary to conduct small-scale testing to avoid large-scale errors.

 5.3 The effects of different materials vary greatly: wood that is prone to burning can increase the focal point by 0.5-1mm and reduce power; Acrylic needs to be aligned with the focus.
-Remove the protective film to prevent contamination, so that the final work can be clear and accurate; The metal coating should increase the focal point by 0.2mm and significantly reduce the power to 15% -20%.
+Remove the protective film to prevent contamination, so that the final work can be clear and accurate.
+The metal coating should increase the focal point by 0.2mm and significantly reduce the power to 15% -20%.

 Solution: It is recommended to establish parameter files for each material, record relevant parameters, and refer to the parameter table provided by the manufacturer to adjust according to the actual situation.